sysengineer13/ServiceNever/README.md

 # ServiceNever
-This is a helpdesk program I am writing for trolling purposes.
-The code is trash and I am not going to clean it up.
+ServiceNever is a help desk ticketing system.
+ServiceNever is just as useful as a SharePoint list.

 [**Submit a Ticket**](https://sharepointlist.com/)